TROPHiT/UnityDeeplinks/README.md

 # UnityDeeplinks
-A set of tools for Unity to allow handling deeplink activation from within Unity scripts
+A set of tools for Unity to allow handling deeplink activation from within Unity scripts.

+### Disclaimer
+This is NOT a TROPHiT SDK - this repo is merely an open-source contribution to developers on how to handle deeplink activations in a unified way for both iOS and Android.
+It can be used independently and regardless of TROPHiT services in order to intercept deeplinks for whatever purpose.

 # Usage
 Implement `onDeeplink` in your *Assets/UnityDeeplinks/UnityDeeplinks.cs* script as you see fit.
 It gets called whenever the app gets activated by a deeplink: